elcoco/microdot/README.md

 - a link is created from the original dotfile location to the decrypted location.
 - a .gitignore file is created with the "decrypted" directory blacklisted to prevent microdot from syncing your decrypted files to git.

 Microdot contains a daemon to keep the decrypted and encrypted versions of the dotfile in sync.
-When a change is made in the decrypted version the daemon will re-encrypt the file.
+When a change is detected in the decrypted version, the daemon will re-encrypt the file.

     # do a sync when changes are detected
     $ md --sync